suit-wg/information-model/draft-ietf-suit-information-model.md

 ## Manifest Element: Encryption Wrapper {#manifest-element-encryption-wrapper}

 Encrypting firmware images requires symmetric content encryption keys.
 The encryption wrapper provides the information needed for a device to obtain or locate a key that it uses to decrypt the firmware.
-Typical choices for an encryption wrapper include CMS ({{RFC5652}}) or COSE ({{RFC8152}}).
 This MAY be included in a decryption step contained in [Processing Steps](#manifest-element-processing-steps).

 This element is REQUIRED to use for encrypted payloads,